ABelliqueux/nolibgs_hello_worlds/hello_spu_readback/README.md

 This technique is known to be used in certain games for lipsynching or audio visualization ( Crash team racing, Hercules, Vib Ribbon ...).

+## pcsx-redux : no animation

+Pcsx-redux does not yet support these specific SPU buffers nor triggerring IRQ from them so as of 11-2021 this example doesn't work in this particular emulator.
+If looking for an alternative, check [duckstation](https://www.duckstation.org/) out.

 ## PsyQ's SpuReadDecodedData() doc errata

 The main function for transferring data from the SPU to the RAM is `SpuReadDecodedData()`, and is documented in **LibRef47.pdf, p1054**.